Leonard Nimoy: Early life

-Nimoy took drama classes at Boston College, and after moving to Los Angeles, he used $600 he saved from selling vacuum cleaners to enroll at the Pasadena Playhouse.
+Nimoy took drama classes at Boston College, and after moving to Los Angeles, he used $600 he saved from selling vacuum cleaners to enroll at the Pasadena Playhouse, supporting himself by being a theatre usher, taxicab driver and stocking vending machines.
 However, he was soon disillusioned and quit after six months, feeling that the acting skills he had already acquired from earlier roles were more advanced: "I thought, I have to study here three years in order to do this level of work, and I'm already doing better work".

 He became a devotee of method acting concepts derived from the teachings of Konstantin Stanislavsky, realizing the stage allowed him to explore his original inspirations for acting: the "psychological, emotional, and physical territories of life that can't be done anywhere else".
 Like his method actor role model, Marlon Brando, Nimoy wore jeans and T-shirts.
 Between studies, he took a job at an ice cream parlor on the Sunset Strip.

 In 1953, Nimoy enlisted in the United States Army Reserve at Fort McPherson Georgia, serving for 18 months until 1955, leaving as a Staff Sergeant.
 He had been in the Army Special Services, putting on shows which he wrote, narrated, and emceed.
 One of his soldiers was Ken Berry, whom he encouraged to go into acting as a civilian and helped contact agents.
 During that period, he directed and starred in A Streetcar Named Desire, with the Atlanta Theater Guild.
 Soon after he was discharged, his wife Sandi was pregnant with their second child, and they rented an apartment while he became a cab driver in Los Angeles.
+He once picked up Senator John F. Kennedy at the Bel Air Hotel in 1956, before the Democratic Convention began on August 13.
+As the Senator was not carrying any cash, Nimoy had to follow him into the Beverly Hilton to collect his $1.25 from someone Kennedy knew.
+He got a $1.75 tip.

 Acting career

 Before and during Star Trek

-Nimoy spent more than a decade receiving only small parts in B movies and the lead in one, along with a minor TV role.
-He believed that playing the title role in the 1952 film Kid Monk Baroni would make him a star, but the film failed after brief cinema showing.
-During his military career, the film gained a larger audience on television, and after his discharge, he got steadier work playing a "heavy", where his character used street weapons like switchblades and guns, or had to threaten or attack people.
-He overcame his Boston accent, but he realized his lean appearance made stardom unlikely.
+Nimoy spent more than a decade playing only small parts in B movies and the lead in one, along with a minor TV role.
+He believed his performance as the title role in the 1952 film Kid Monk Baroni would make him a star, but the film failed after a brief cinema showing.
+During his military career, the film gained a larger audience on television, and after his discharge he got steadier work portraying a "heavy", where his character used street weapons like switchblades and guns or had to threaten or attack people.
+He overcame his Boston accent, but realized his lean appearance made stardom unlikely.